 Oxford is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,385 people and five constituent neighborhoods, Oxford is the 290th largest community in Pennsylvania.

 Oxford real estate is some of the most expensive in Pennsylvania, although Oxford house values don't compare to the most expensive real estate in the U.S.

 Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Oxford is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oxford who work in office and administrative support (17.03%), personal care services (7.40%), and management occupations (7.30%).
+Overall, Oxford is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Oxford who work in office and administrative support (20.18%), management occupations (8.51%), and sales jobs (5.14%).

-The citizens of Oxford are slightly better educated than the national average of 21.84% for all cities and towns, with 21.05% of adults in Oxford having a bachelor's degree or advanced degree.
+In terms of college education, Oxford is nearly on par with the US average for all cities of 21.84%: 20.71% of adults 25 and older in Oxford have a bachelor's degree or advanced degree.

-Oxford is a somewhat ethnically-diverse borough.
+Oxford is an extremely ethnically-diverse borough.
 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
 Oxford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.39% of the borough’s residents.
-Important ancestries of people in Oxford include German, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 26.79% of the borough’s residents.
+Important ancestries of people in Oxford include German, Italian, English, and Dutch.

 The most common language spoken in Oxford is English.
 Other important languages spoken here include Spanish and Russian.